 - 1/4 cup Fireball whiskey

 - 2 teaspoons coconut oil

-Place dipped truffle back on the parchment sheet and place in fridge to set the chocolate.
+- Place dipped truffle back on the parchment-lined baking sheet and place them in fridge to set the chocolate.
 Approximately 10 minutes.

 - Keep stored in the fridge until ready to eat.

 *If you like this recipe, please leave me a comment and rate it with some stars.
 Thank you!

 Amount Per Serving: Calories: 75Total Fat: 4gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 1gCholesterol: 2mgSodium: 31mgCarbohydrates: 9gFiber: 1gSugar: 7gProtein: 1g

 This nutrition information was generated via a third party, Nutritionix, and can not be held liable for any discrepancies in the information provided.